What is asset performance management (APM)?

 The sensors required depend on the asset type and the failure modes being targeted.
 For rotating equipment (pumps, motors, compressors, fans): tri-axial vibration sensors, temperature probes (bearing housings), and current monitors are the minimum baseline.
 For thermal assets: IR cameras or radiometric sensors.
 For process assets: pressure transmitters, flow meters, and oil condition sensors.
 For structural assets: strain gauges, tiltmeters, and MEMS accelerometers.
 PETRAN’s sensor selection guidance is asset-type specific.
 In most brownfield plants, PETRAN can work with sensors already installed before any new hardware is procured.

 Yes.
-PETRAN has pre-built bidirectional connectors for IBM Maximo, SAP Plant Maintenance/EAM, Hexagon EAM, Infor EAM, ServiceNow, and eMaint.
-For data historians, PETRAN integrates with OSIsoft PI, Aspen InfoPlus.21, Honeywell Uniformance, and all major industrial historians via OPC-UA or REST.
+PETRAN ships with pre-built bidirectional connectors for IBM Maximo, SAP Plant Maintenance/EAM, Hexagon EAM, Infor EAM, ServiceNow, and eMaint.
+For data historians, it integrates with OSIsoft PI, Aspen InfoPlus.21, Honeywell Uniformance, and all major industrial historians via OPC-UA or REST.
 When PETRAN detects a developing fault, it automatically creates a work order in the connected CMMS with diagnostic evidence attached.
-Technician outcomes and repair records flow back to PETRAN through the same integration for model retraining.
-No manual data re-entry required.
+Technician outcomes and repair records flow back to PETRAN through the same integration for model retraining — with no manual re-entry.

 Do we need labelled failure data to get value from AI APM?